Montana/NationalSecurityAgency-Thunk-Ghidra-Fix/README.md

-# NSA (National Security Agency) Ghidra Thunk Function fix (for my project) - Montana Mendy
+# NSA (National Security Agency) Ghidra Thunk Function Fix (For my project) - Montana Mendy

 ## What is a Thunk?